The Picton Food Guide

 In the centre of New Zealand’s largest wine region, as well as near salmon and green-lipped mussel farms, Picton is an excellent base for Marlborough wine and seafood tours.

 Another aspect of Picton’s foodie scene can be experienced on a seafood cruise with the Marlborough Tour Company.
 Travel by luxury catamaran to a salmon and mussel farm to indulge in fresh samples of seafood paired with Marlborough Sauvignon Blanc.
 The cruise is also a scenic journey through the sheltered waters of the Queen Charlotte Sound, as well as a chance to see seals, dolphins and penguins.
+Learn more about this seafood cruise on Viator and Tripadvisor.

 Although not strictly in Picton, our next recommendation is a short drive to the neighbouring town of Blenheim where you’ll find some local foodie markets.
 The Marlborough Farmers’ Market happens every Sunday morning (Corner of Alabama Road and Maxwell Road, Blenheim) where you can try and purchase cheese, bread, produce and more straight from the producers.
 You can also find interesting local food products, like wine, nuts, etc. at the Marlborough Artisan Market (Wynen Street Carpark, Blenheim) on Saturday mornings.